How many bank holidays in England and Wales in 2024 | Moorepay

 Part time workers are due a pro-rata amount of whatever the full-time employee receives in total holiday days.

 Usually part-time workers will miss a few bank holidays due to their working schedule – for example, if they work Tuesday to Fridays they’ll miss the six bank holidays that fall on Monday in 2024.
 But this doesn’t mean they get less annual leave than their colleagues who work Monday to Thursday.
-They’re still entitled to the same amount of time off, it’s just that they’ll get to choose when to take the time off.
+They’re still entitled to the same (pro-rated) amount of time off, it’s just that they’ll get to choose when to take the time off.

 We advise against separating leave into bank holidays and other leave as this often leads to miscalculations, particularly for part time employees.
 How many days you need to allocate for bank holidays may change from year to year due to the Christmas bank holidays falling on different working days.
 Therefore, we advice to give the full entitlement to employees and then inform them that if a bank holiday falls on their normal working day they must use one of their holidays on this day.